 It was named after a natural cave that appeared during the Three Kingdoms Era (220 — 280) out of a sudden, which looks like a gate to the holy heaven.

-Therefore, this mountain is named Tianmen (means Gate to the Heaven).
+Therefore, this mountain is named Tianmen (Gate to Heaven).

 Natural Stone Gate in Tianmen Mountain

-Twisted Winding Road (Tong Tian Lu) Along the Tianmen Mountain in Zhangjiajie
+Twisted Winding Road, or Tongtian Dadao, Along the Tianmen Mountain in Zhangjiajie.

 You Might Also Like: